The Latest: Closing arguments at NBA players' trial underway

 Closing arguments are underway in the aggravated assault trial of NBA players Marcus and Markieff Morris.

-Jurors are expected to hear closing arguments Thursday for the assault trial of NBA players Marcus and Markieff Morris.
+The Morris brothers are accused of helping three other people beat 36-year-old Erik Hood two years ago.

-The Morris brothers are accused of helping three other people beat Erik Hood on Jan.
-24, 2015.
+Belanger called Hood a liar and said he needed to keep one of the Morris twins in the case.

-Hood testified last week his relationship with the twins became strained because of a misinterpreted text message.
+Prosecutor Daniel Fisher said last week Marcus Morris kicked Hood in the head and Markieff Morris acted as an accomplice because "they had an axe to grind" with him.

 The Morris brothers face the possibility of prison time and discipline from the NBA if convicted.